score-json/json/docs/s-core/trustable/no-parsing-faults/NPF-04.md

 normative: true
 ---

-The service parses literal names according to RFC8259.
+The service parses literal names "true", "false" and "null" according to RFC8259.